KLB7/IntraMine/README.md

  - your own source and text files that can change should be attached directly to your IntraMine PC using SATA or USB (locally attached storage).
 NAS files can be indexed for search and autolinking, but changes to them won't be detected, so that's fine for library files but not your own work.

 ## Bugs?
-If you spot a bug above the minor cosmetic level, please do the kindness of sending an email describing it to klb7 at intramine.info.
+If you spot a bug, please do the kindness of sending an email describing it to klb7 at intramine.info.
 Pull requests for new features are not supported at this time - unless you want to collaborate on IntraMine and handle them yourself, in which case drop me a line.

 ## Limitations and a heads up
 IntraMine is for use only on a intranet, and provides absolutely no security on its own.
 If your intranet isn't locked down reasonably well, you might want to pass.

-IntraMine's services need to run on the same PC, and adding/stopping/starting services is not automatic, though it can be done on the fly.
-This works because the load on IntraMine will be relatively light and predictable, unless your team is huge.
+IntraMine's services need to all run on the same PC, and adding/stopping/starting services is not automatic, though it can be done manually on the fly.
+This works because the load on IntraMine is typically relatively light and predictable, unless your team is huge.
 And also because it's a viable option to have one instance of IntraMine running on each developer's PC, especially when everyone has a separate personal copy of source files checked out.

 And I feel bound to mention that installation of IntraMine, though thoroughly documented to death and partway into the afterlife, requires a bit of time to wade through.
 Roughly an hour.
 Not a lot of typing, mostly just waiting while things install one by one.
 And then there's your first index build, which might take another hour.
 Put up with the one-time nuisance and you'll have many shiny new toys to play with.